 The benefit of the client is that you are endorsing their product to your viewership, while you’re receiving payment for doing so.

-Another strategy for monetization is to open up your site for sponsorships.
 This is a particularly flexible method because there are so many types of content that can be sponsored, from blog posts to podcast episodes and even the background design of your website.

 When you speak with a brand, whether you pitched them or they pitched you, it’s important to give them an idea of how many viewers you get and why you’re a good match for them.

 If you go this route, make sure that you disclose your partnerships in order to comply with FTC guidelines.

 Affiliate marketing works like this: when someone uses your unique affiliate link to visit a page and make a purchase, you get a percentage of that sale.